iotaledger/streams/README.md

 * [Protobuf3 layer](iota-streams-protobuf3/README.md) (not to be confused with Google's Protocol Buffers, though it was an inspiration for Protobuf3) featuring cryptographic message definition language;
 * [Application layer](iota-streams-app/README.md) common Application definitions.

-The library is in the beta stage and the API is likely to change.
+The library is in the alpha stage and the API is likely to change.

 |Table of contents|
 |:----|